JiaweiZhuang/old_cloud_GC/README.md

 * No compilation error anymore -- all software and libraries are pre-installed
 * 1-month 4x5 standard chemistry simulation costs $1~2 -- no charge when you are not running the model <br/> [(cost analysis)](Timing-and-Cost.md)
 * Almost no limit on computational resources and storage -- pay for more whenever you need to
-* Gain direct access to some [climate and weather datasets](https://aws.amazon.com/public-datasets/nasa-nex/)
+* Gain direct access to some [climate and weather datasets](https://aws.amazon.com/public-datasets/nasa-nex/) and [many earth science applications](https://aws.amazon.com/earth/)

 [See here](CloudExplain.md) for the most basic idea of cloud computing.